aori-io/aori-sdk-ts/README.md

 }
 ```

-`AoriProvider` also inherits the `EventEmitter` class, meaning that it will emit events when the responses of requests and notifications (where no request was made to receive) are made.
+Specifically, the `AoriProvider` also inherits the `EventEmitter` class, meaning that it will emit events when the responses of requests and notifications (where no request was made to receive) are made.
 ```typescript
 const provider = new AoriProvider(...);
 ...